-Rating Summary of Factors for Rating Recommende ed Actions Actions Undertaken by Curaçao insisted upon, the Chamber is required to accept the filing and has the possibility to request the Court in First Instance to instruct the company official involved to file the information in accordance with the facts.
+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao insisted upon, the Chamber is required to accept the filing and has the possibility to request the Court in First Instance to instruct the company official involved to file the information in accordance with the facts.
 Moreover, not filing the required information, or willfully file information that is not correct, is punishable under the laws of the registry. (i.a. up to ANG.
 50.000,= for intentionally filing incorrect information, up to ANG.
 20,000 for not filing a required information, ANG.
 50,000 for not filing the business.
 The first and the latter are considered felonies, while the second a misdemeanor).
 In view of this system it is stated that the information provided by the Chamber is 100% accurate as registered with the Registry; all records are public records.
 The information on the website is an excerpt!.
 The website is a service of the Chamber to its clients and to promote the usage of formal documents through ready availability.
 The database of the website is the exact same database which is currently being used internally to produce excerpts.
 Excerpts are issued daily: 23,822 in 2011, while 29,085 updates were filed and processed with the registry (see attachment).
 Each and every filing is sequentially numbered, dated and certified before processing and filed with the physical dossier of the entities.
-Chamber of Comr sanctioning power should provide the merce with administrative against natural and legal to provide accurate and tition. better procedures with ange of information in the The register held by the Chamber is a public register; the register is accessible to everyone, local and foreign.
+The Authorities should provide the Chamber of Commerce with administrative sanctioning power against natural and leg persons who fail to provide accurate an up-to-date information. e il There should be better procedures wiregard to the exchange of information in the should be better procedures.

-Rating Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao Commercial Register.
+F Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao Commercial Register.
 All filings are available upon request, copied electronically or physically.
 The provision of information is regulated in the Trade Registry Decree 2009).
 The Authorities must ensure the immobilization of bearer shares.
 Supervision on the compliance of the relevant national decree is being exercised.
-However, a proposal to change/update the legislation to include elimination of bearer shares is being drafted.
+The results of the follow up process conducted by the Central Bank indicate that the institutions under its supervision, which previously did not comply with the law regarding immobilization of bearer shares, are now in compliance with this law.
+A proposal to change/update the legislation to include elimination of bearer shares is being drafted.